 A recent call from a 32 year old wife in a five year old marriage.
 “Why is it that my husband showed me a lot of PDA (public display of affection) in our beginning of our relationship but is reluctant to do it now?”

-The most important sex organ is the brain.
-And within the brain we are finding the answer to this very important question that is a common problem within most relationships.
+The most powerful sex organ is the brain.
+Within the brain we are finding the answer to this very important question that is a common problem within most relationships.

-Our brain secretes a “chemical cocktail of love” that that leads to a high level of romantic feelings and behaviors.
-The cocktail consists of dopamine, nor-epinephrine and phenylethylamin which frequently is mistaken for love but is really infatuation…like puppy-love, lust, or “the flutters”.
+Our brain secretes a “chemical cocktail of love” that leads to a high level of romantic feelings and behaviors.
+The cocktail consists of dopamine, nor-epinephrine, phenylethylamin and oxytocin which frequently is mistaken for love but is really infatuation…like puppy-love, lust, or “the flutters”.

 We also frequently have a increased libido and our romantic feelings are high.
 We will experience negative emotions, even pain, when we are not around our partner for a long period of time during this period.

-The reason your spouse might is less affectionate than when you first met is probably because the chemical cocktail of love is not activated at this time.
-It is probably not you or that he doesn’t love you, but you can do something about it to reactivate that loving feeling.
+The reason your spouse is less affectionate than when you first met is probably because the chemical cocktail of love is not activated at this time.
+It is probably not you or that he doesn’t love you, but you can do something about it, to reactivate that loving feeling.